ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

 The private key created for this tutorial should only be used for testing operations on `Fuji` or other testnets.
 Do NOT use this key on `Mainnet`.
 The key will be stored on your file system.
-Whoever gets access to that key will have access to any funds secured by that private key.
-To deploy to Mainnet, follow [this tutorial](./create-a-mainnet-subnet).
+Whoever gets access to that key will have access to all funds secured by that private key.
+To deploy to `Mainnet`, follow [this tutorial](./create-a-mainnet-subnet).

 :::